lana-20/appium-pom-theory/README.md

 But thankfully, there's a way to address all these issues by using the Page Object Model.
 So let's now talk about what it is!

+### Defining the Page Object Model
+- **Page** = webpage, specifically the Ul of it.
+For mobile apps, really means "view".
+- **Object** = encapsulating methods and data for a given page within a code object.
+In Python this means an instance of a special class representing the page, which becomes the single interface for interacting with that page (or view).

 First off, let's talk about what the words mean.
 What is a "Page Object?"
 Well in this case, "page" refers to a webpage, and that's because this pattern was established as part of web-based UI testing, before mobile apps were around.
 So the UIs that we had to deal with were all located on different "pages".
 I still use this term "page" even though with mobile apps we're not dealing with pages, because "Page Object Model" is the name of the pattern that you'll hear everywhere.

 OK, and what about "Object"?
 This means making a sort of model of a given page as a software object, in other words a Class for the purposes of Python.
 So the basic idea here is that we construct a model for each page or view, that will have certain responsibilities.
 Then we will *use* these objects in our test code, which will have other responsibilities.

 What are the responsibilities of the page object?

+### The Responsibilities of a Page Object
+- Store information about the Ul elements for a given page/view.
+Prevent anyone else from needing/accessing this information.
+- Expose high-level actions corresponding to the available user behaviors for a page.
+- Example actions for a login page: "log in", "reset password" (*not* "click the login button").
+- Expose high-level information about the state of the page (the kind of information a user might get).
+- Example information for a bank account dashboard: "get account balance".
+- Page objects expose these high-level actions/data as methods and/or properties.
+E.g., <code>login_page.login(username, password)</code>.

 First, the object is responsible for knowing all about the UI elements for a given page or view.
 In fact, it's not only responsible for knowing all about these, it's responsible for *preventing* anyone else from knowing about them.
 This is a pattern in software development known as "encapsulation".
 The idea is that low-level details about UI elements on a specific page are not important to anyone outside the page, so why give access to them?